 This course is intended as an overview of fire safety, including emergency action plans and fire extinguishers.

-In 2007, the National Fire Protection Association (NFPA) reported that there were 1,557,500 fires in the US, causing 3,430 civilian deaths and $14.6 billion in property damage.
-In addition, according to the US Bureau of Labor Statistics for 2007, an estimated 151 people lost their lives on the job due to fire related incidents.
+In 2017, the National Fire Protection Association (NFPA) reported that there were 1,319,500 fires in the US, causing 3,400 civilian deaths and $23 billion in property damage.
+In addition, according to the US Bureau of Labor Statistics for 2017, an estimated 123 people lost their lives on the job due to fire related incidents.
 Nearly every year, there are large and deadly incidents involving fire.
+One of the most notable was the fire at the Triangle Shirtwaist Factory in New York City in 1911 in which 150 women and young girls died because of locked exits and inadequate fire extinguishing systems.
+In 1991, 25 workers were killed in Hamlet, North Carolina at a poultry processing plant, due to problems with fire exits and extinguishing systems.

 An emergency action plan (EAP) is a written document required by particular OSHA standards 29 CFR 1910.38(a).
 The purpose of an EAP is to facilitate and organize employer and employee actions during workplace emergencies.
 Well developed emergency plans and proper employee training (such that employees understand their roles and responsibilities within the plan) will result in fewer and less severe employee injuries and less structural damage to the facility during emergencies.